★ Service brochure

 Good fit for: clubs with active local-business sponsorship that they want to show off.

 Modules don't have to be picked at sign-up.
-The club can start with the core build and add modules later — each one as a separate one-off purchase, whenever the budget or the need arrives.
+The club can start with the core build and add modules later — each one as a separate one-off engagement, whenever the budget or the need arrives.

 Section 05